Cognizant-CDE-Australia/generator-confit/docs/content/usage.md

 ## Testing in the browser [render badge list="browser"]

-You can run `npm run test:browser` to run component and/or system tests in the browser.
+You can run `npm run test:system` to run component and/or system tests in the browser.

 ## Generating documentation